cxpartners/sepa-customer-platform/doc/architecture/decisions/0003-authenticate-frontstage-users-azure-b2c.md

 ## Considered Options

-* Custom resource policy setup to allow 'resource owner password credentials' (ROPC) flow.
+1. Custom resource policy setup to allow 'resource owner password credentials' (ROPC) flow.
 This allows us to handle all sign up and sign within CCP application.
-* Use an existing 'Sign up and sign in' policy & styled interfaced - redirects user to MS server to login
+2. Use an existing 'Sign up and sign in' policy & styled interfaced - redirects user to MS server to login
-* Use an existing 'Sign up and sign in' policy where the login page is hosted on a custom domain pointed to the Azure tenant (e.g. https://login.sepa.org.uk)
+3. Use an existing 'Sign up and sign in' policy where the login page is hosted on a custom domain pointed to the Azure tenant (e.g. https://login.sepa.org.uk)

 ## Decision Outcome

+Using Azure B2C with an existing 'Sign up and sign in' policy leverages the best out of the box authentication.
+Users register and login using an Azure hosted service, users are redirected back to the application where a valid OAuth JWToken identifies who is currently logged in.

+A custom domains would be best option, but this seems to be unavailable at the time of writing.

 ### Positive Consequences

+* Leveraging best practice for auth.
+* Best trade off between styling and secure authentication.

 ### Negative Consequences

+* Additional policy customisations would be required to fully customise the flow of the registration and login process (see links).

 ## Pros and Cons of the Options

-### Custom resource policy
+### 1. Custom resource policy

 Custom resource policies can be setup to allow a 'resource own password credentials' flow, whereby the login is handled entirely within the application without redirecting to Microsoft URLs & the username/password is forwarded to Azure AD B2C.